What are the symptoms of a torn disc?

-The location of these symptoms may vary depending on the site of the affected disc.
-A torn disc in the cervical spine (the neck) may cause discomfort in the neck, shoulders, or arms, while a disc tear in the thoracic spine (the middle back) may cause patients to experience symptoms in the ribs, torso, mid back, or inner arms.
-Patients with a torn disc in the lumbar region (lower back), which is the most common location for this condition, may experience discomfort in the lower back, hips, buttocks, legs or feet.
+The location of these symptoms may also vary depending on the site of the affected disc.
+A torn disc in the cervical (upper) spine may cause discomfort in the neck, shoulders or arms.
+A disc tear in the thoracic (middle) spine may cause symptoms in the ribs, torso, mid back or inner arms.
+Patients with a torn disc in the lumbar region (lower back) — the most common location for this condition — may experience discomfort in the lower back, hips, buttocks, legs or feet.
 If these symptoms sound familiar, speak to a physician immediately for a proper diagnosis.

 How to relieve torn disc symptoms

-Most doctors will begin treatment for a torn disc with conservative therapies.
-This may include over-the-counter or prescription pain medications, steroidal injections, hot/cold therapy, or intermittent rest.
-Some patients also find relief from alternative treatments such as yoga, Pilates, and acupuncture.
-Patients should always discuss treatment options with their doctors, especially when medications or exercise programs are involved.
+Most physicians will begin treatment for a torn disc with conservative therapies.
+This treatment plan may include over-the-counter or prescription pain medications, steroidal injections, hot/cold therapy or intermittent rest.
+Some patients also find relief from alternative treatments, such as yoga, Pilates and acupuncture.
+You should always discuss treatment options with their physicians, especially when medications or exercise programs are involved.